KEYNOTE SPEAKERS

 – Received DDS degree from Renn University, France in 1997.

-– Received Residency doctor degree in maxillofacial surgery from Lille University, France in 2000.
+– Received Residency doctor degree in Maxillofacial surgery from Lille University, France in 2000.

 – Received PhD degree from Hanoi Medical University in 2006.